mxbi/mlcrate/README.md

 ### Save/Load

 mlcrate comes with a simple pickle wrapper for fast save/load of arbitrary python objects (with optional compression).
 Works with numpy, pandas, etc. and objects >4GB.
-Also cross-compatible with standard pickle dump/load.
+The extremely fast [Apache Feather](http://blog.cloudera.com/blog/2016/03/feather-a-fast-on-disk-format-for-data-frames-for-r-and-python-powered-by-apache-arrow/) format is also supported to save/load DataFrames.

 ```python
 >>> import mlcrate as mlc